haysconun/blastospim-processing-pipeline-Jupyter/README.md

 pip should be automatically installed with Python 3.9, but if not, install pip.

 ### Download and install MATLAB.
-Learn how to run MATLAB from terminal https://www.mathworks.com/help/matlab/ref/matlabmacos.html.   [for Mac]
+Learn how to run MATLAB from terminal.

+https://www.mathworks.com/help/matlab/ref/matlabmacos.html.   [for Mac]

 https://www.mathworks.com/help/matlab/ref/matlablinux.html    [for Linux]